juliocymartins/fraud-detection-project/README.md

 - openpyxl
 - joblib

-# Repository Files
-- **app/**: Contains the application files:
-  - `fraud_app.py`: Streamlit app to input variables and return predictions.
-  - `fraud_rf_model.pkl`: Serialized pipeline and trained model.
-  - `background_fraud.jpg`: Background image used in the app.
-  - `test_fraud_yes.xlsx`: Sample of fraudulent transactions for testing.
-  - `test_fraud_no.xlsx`: Sample of non-fraudulent transactions for testing.

-- **notebooks/**: Contains the Jupyter notebooks and related scripts:
-  - `fraud_project_notebook.ipynb`: Complete analysis and model development process.
-  - `fraud_project.py`: Script for training the model and saving the pipeline.
-  - `fraud_test_datasets.ipynb`: Creates testing datasets used in the app.
-  - `util_functions.py`: Helper functions used in the project.

-- **Dockerfile**: Configuration for building the Docker container.

-- **requirements.txt**: List of required Python packages.

-- **.gitignore**: Git ignored files.

-- **README.md**: Project documentation.

 # How to Use Locally
 - Clone the repository to your local machine
 - Install dependencies
 - Run the Streamlit app

-Use the provided test files (test_fraud_yes.xlsx and test_fraud_no.xlsx) to quickly evaluate the model behavior.

-# Docker Usage
-To run the app using Docker:

-bash
-Copiar
-Editar
-docker build -t fraud-app .
-docker run -p 8501:8501 fraud-app

 # GCP Deployment
 This project was successfully deployed on Google Cloud Platform (GCP) using a Docker container as a study of end-to-end machine learning deployment.